-To qualify, your new home must be at least 40 kilometres (by the shortest usual public route) closer to the new place of work.
+To qualify, your new home must be at least 40 kilometres (by the shortest usual public route) closer to your new work.
 You must establish your new home as the place where you ordinarily reside.
 For example, you have established a new home if you have sold or rented (or advertised for sale or rent) your old home.
 Generally, your move must be from one place in Canada to another place in Canada.

 You cannot deduct your moving expenses from any other type of income, such as investment income or employment insurance benefits, even if you received this income at the new location.

 If you received a reimbursement or an allowance for your eligible moving expenses you can only claim your moving expenses if you include the amount you received in your income or if you reduce your moving expenses by the amount received.

 We may ask you to provide a letter from your employer stating that you were not reimbursed for the moving expenses you are claiming.

 Unused moving expenses available to carry forward to a future year